Paul Mann

-Paul Mann (December 2, 1913 – September 24, 1985) was a Canadian film and theatre actor, as well as founder of the Paul Mann Actor's Workshop.
-His brother was the actor Larry D. Mann.
+Paul Mann (December 2, 1913 – September 24, 1985) was an Canadian film and theatre actor, as well as drama instructor founder who founded the Paul Mann Actor's Workshop.
+He is the brother of actor and broadcaster Larry D. Mann (1922-2014) and uncle of comedian and voice actor Danny Mann (born 1951).

 Biography

+Born in Toronto, Ontario, Mann studied acting and theatrical production through practical training with prominent New York ensembles, including the Neighborhood Playhouse, the Group Theatre, and the Playwrights Company.
+He was instrumental in the development of method acting, teaching at both the Actors' Studio and the Actors' Workshop.
+He later served as a Master Teacher of Acting and Chair of the Department of Acting at New York University's School of the Arts from 1967 to 1971.

 Mann was influential in developing the concept of Method acting in America.
 While many other Method advocates (including Lee Strasberg) shared their knowledge at the Actors Studio, Mann taught his own classes at his Actor's Workshop, founded in 1953.
 Along with Lloyd Richards (a fellow Toronto native and chief assistant director of the school), Mann also managed to create a comfortable atmosphere for actors of all races.
 Alumni of his school include Ruby Dee, Billy Dee Williams, Ossie Davis, Sidney Poitier, Al Lewis, and Vic Morrow.

 Mann's own acting career was based primarily in theatre, beginning when he was sixteen.
 His onscreen appearances were limited to an episode of the 1950s television serial Danger and two feature film roles.
 The first was that of merchant Aleko Sinnikoglou in America, America (1963) (directed by his friend Elia Kazan) and the last was the village butcher Lazar Wolf in the screen adaptation of Fiddler on the Roof (1971).
 He was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture for both films.

 Mann also was professor of acting and director of the theater arts program at the [University of Wisconsin-Green Bay].
 A year before his death, Mann was found liable in a civil suit brought in Manhattan by eight female former students accusing him of sexual abuse and harassment and was ordered to pay them a total of $12,000.

+Death

+Mann died of a stroke on September 24, 1985, at the age of 71 in Bronxville, New York.